v-exec/Elyium/README.md

 #### Considerations

 - Modify entity spawning system to only spawn entities if player is moving under certain speed.
 This keeps players from exploring Elyium when in moving vehicle.

-- Create persistent entity locations for city-specific adventures and community-building (can already be done through save file).

 - Add entity location change option for fixing undesireable entity spawns.